Canada's Anti-Spam Legislation generally prohibits companies from:

 - sending commercial electronic messages, to an electronic address, without your consent (permission).
 This includes emails, social networking accounts and text messages;

-- alteration of transmission data in an electronic message which results in the message being delivered to a different destination without express consent;
+- alteration of transmission data in an electronic message, in the course of a commercial activity, which results in the message being delivered to a different destination without your express consent;

-- collection of personal information through accessing a computer system in violation of federal law (e.g. the Criminal Code of Canada); and
+- collecting personal information by accessing a computer system or electronic device illegally (i.e., in violation of federal law, such as the Criminal Code of Canada); and

 There are three government agencies responsible for enforcement of the law.
-When the new law is in force, it will allow:
+The law allows:

 - The Competition Bureau to seek administrative monetary penalties or criminal sanctions under the Competition Act.

-- The Office of the Privacy Commissioner to exercise new powers under an amended Personal Information Protection and Electronic Documents Act.
+- The Office of the Privacy Commissioner to exercise powers under the Personal Information Protection and Electronic Documents Act.

 - Date modified: